Inline Skates - Buying Advice

 An Inline Skate can be divided up into a few main parts, here we will talk you through the basics of each area.

-- Bearings – Bearings are what makes the wheels on the skates turn and there are two in the centre of each wheel, they are usually rated by speed.
-A higher number indicates a better quality and faster bearing.
+- inline skate bearings – inline skate bearings are what makes the wheels on the skates turn and there are two in the centre of each wheel, they are usually rated by speed.
+A higher number indicates better quality and faster bearing.
 Most skates come with a rating between 3 and 9.
-For more information please read our Bearings guide.